Almost half a million Americans contract COVID-19 in past week as infections surge

 Illinois, which has emerged as a hot spot in recent weeks, reported over 31,000 new cases in the last seven days, more new infections than any other state except Texas.

+Speaking to reporters at the White House on Tuesday, Trump struck a defiant tone, saying once again his administration had done “a really good job” in battling the pandemic.

+“We did the ventilators and now we’re doing all of the equipment and now we’re doing vaccines, we’re doing therapeutics.
+We’ve done a great job, and people are starting to see.”

 To try and contain the surge, Illinois Governor J.B.
-Pritzker imposed fresh rounds of restrictions in six of 11 regions.
+Pritzker imposed fresh rounds of restrictions in seven of 11 regions, most recently in Chicago on Tuesday.

-Indoor dining in bars and restaurants will be suspended by Wednesday and gatherings will be limited to 25 people under a state formula that triggers ‘mitigation’ when the positivity rate tops 8% for at least two days in a row.
-The affected areas include some Chicago suburbs.
+Beginning Friday in the Windy City, indoor dining in bars and restaurants will be suspended and gatherings will be limited to 25 people.
+The implementation of such restrictions already begun in other regions of the state amid a strong push back from some business owners battered by the pandemic.

 Other states have walked back reopening plans to curb the spread of the virus as cooler weather sets in across most of the nation.